steadylearner/blog/posts/Docker/How to use Docker commands.md

 ---

 First, you must install Docker, if you don't have it yet.
-Type **$ docker** on your machine and you will be shown how to proceed with the installation.
+Type **$docker** on your machine and you will be shown how to proceed with the installation.
 Or just search how to install it on your browser.

 This post is a summary of [Docker Website], [Docker Curriculum] etc. I hope you read them first, but you don't have to spend a lot of time with them.
 We'll learn how to deploy a web app and microservices to [AWS] with other [Steadylearner Blog] posts.